History with a Foundation Year

 For the Foundation Year, you'll focus on the oral, written and interpersonal skills you'll need to succeed at university.
 You might examine international development or global politics.
 Or you could explore philosophy, education or even the history of art.
 You'll also undertake a research project, enabling you to delve deeper into your area of choice.

 Once you complete your Foundation Year, you'll be fully prepared to progress onto the three year History undergraduate degree.
 You'll explore major themes like war and conflict, cultures, races and identities, and crime and justice.
-You can even choose your own topics.
-And we'll encourage you to think about how your findings can provide insights to modern-day issues.
+You can even choose your own topics and we'll encourage you to think about how your findings can provide insights to modern-day issues.

 You can find out more via our BA History webpage.